alanyongy/tft-matchup-predictor/README.md

 # 📊 TFT Matchup Predictor (2021)
 ![](Writeup/ScriptOverlay.png)
-A real-time AHK-based tool for predicting upcoming opponents in *Teamfight Tactics*, using only screen data and a fully custom-built OCR system.
+A real-time AutoHotKey (AHK) based tool for predicting upcoming opponents in *Teamfight Tactics*, using only screen data and a fully custom-built OCR system.
 Used in high-rank competitive matches and later deprecated when Riot Games implemented the feature natively.

 ---

 ### 🔧 Background
 Teamfight Tactics pits 8 players in ongoing 1v1 rounds.
 Each matchup is randomly drawn from a deterministic subset of opponents.
-This tool identifies that subset, overlaying valid opponents each round.
+This tool identifies that subset and overlays a visual indicator on valid upcoming opponents.

-**Why it matters:** Accurately predicting matchups manually is theoretically possible, but difficult and impractical during gameplay.
+**Why it matters:**
+Accurately predicting matchups manually is theoretically possible, but difficult and impractical during gameplay.
-Having accurate matchup info enables optimal unit positioning and strategies that exploit battle dynamics, offering a major edge in high-level play.
+Having accurate matchup info enables the player to optimally position units for upcoming fights, and employ strategies that exploit battle dynamics, offering a major edge in high-level play.

 ---